kevinsogo/compgen/docs/preparation.md

         print(*arr, sep=' ', file=file)
 ```

-This is not strictly required---indeed, you may remove it altogether from `details.json`---but is recommended anyway since it is good practice.
+This is not strictly required&mdash;indeed, you may remove it altogether from `details.json`&mdash;but is recommended anyway since it is good practice.
 For example, it makes it easier if you want to change the input/output format.